spiral/docs/stempler/inheritance.md

 </html>
 ```

-Most likely, your application will contain more than one page template.
-In order to avoid code duplication Stempler
+Most likely, your application will contain more than a one-page template.
+To avoid code duplication Stempler
 provides the ability to inherit parent layout.

-> Stempler will compile tamplate and parent layout into optimized PHP code, you can exclude as many layouts as you want
+> Stempler will compile template and parent layout into an optimized PHP code.
+You can exclude as many layouts as you want
-> without performance penalty.
+> without a performance penalty.

 Create layour in `app/views/layout/base.dark.php`: